AdobeDocs/journey-optimizer.en/help/using/personalization/lookup-aep-data.md

 ### Personalization using [!DNL Adobe Experience Platform] data {#perso}

-* **Supported channels**: For now, this capability is only available for usage within email, SMS, push and direct mail channels.
+* **Supported channels**: For now, this capability is only available for usage within email, SMS and direct mail channels.
 * **Data Usage Labelling and Enforcement** is not enforced at this time for datasets enabled for lookup.
 * **Expression fragments**: Dataset lookup personalization cannot be placed within expression fragments at this time.